rdsea/iCOMOTSensors/README.md

 # IoT Cloud Samples for Ensembles of IoT, Network Functions and Cloud

 ## Introduction
-This collection includes different types of IoT, edge services, network functions and cloud units, as well as samples of IoT Cloud Systems, data, and testing scenarios for different purposes.
+This collection includes different types of IoT, edge services, network functions and cloud units, as well as samples of IoT Cloud Systems, data, and testing scenarios for different **research and teaching purposes**.
 Our goal  is to provide open source samples that one can use for different purposes in research and development of [ensembles of IoT, Network functions and clouds](https://link.springer.com/article/10.1007/s11761-018-0228-2).

 Note: *Our code is currently being updated and uploaded.*